Call4Cloud | MMP-C | Autopilot | Device Preparation

 Did you notice the NULL part in the lpszPassword?
 NO password management is needed for virtual accounts.

-In the same picture, we will notice the unknown (not documented LOGON32_PROVIDER_VIRTUAL).
-That not documented virtual logon provider will now be used to actually log on to the virtual account that is going to be used for the elevation.
+We will notice the unknown (not documented LOGON32_PROVIDER_VIRTUAL) in the same picture.
+That undocumented virtual login provider will now be used to actually log on to the virtual account that is going to be used for the elevation.

 When logging in for the first time with the virtual account, it will create the required user profile and of course the hidden user folder itself.
 After the user profile is created, Microsoft changes the folder attributes to hide the profile from the c:\users folder.